Nicky Deuce: Plot

 Nicky, Donna and Tommy are discovering that the Mafia is cheating on horse racing gambling by conditioning their own racehorses through hypnosis and launching them as outsiders.
 Through a keyword, the horse is "switched" in the race, wins the race, and the gang around Paulie cashes large amounts of money.
 While investigating, Tommy is accidentally hypnotized too.
-The teenagers kidnap the racehorse, whereupon the gangsters kidnap Tutti.
+The three teenagers kidnap the racehorse, whereupon the gangsters kidnap Tutti.
 However, Nicky and the gang's attempt to exchange Tutti for the racehorse fails.
 Nicky, Donna, Tommy, Tutti and Frankie, as well as Nicky's parents are overwhelmed and tied up by the gangsters.
 They manage to free themselves, but can no longer prevent the manipulated horserace.

 When Paulie goes to pick up his winnings, Frankie reveals his true profession: as a covert investigator of the NYPD, he was thrown into the gang to reveal their criminal machinations; the gangsters are caught red-handed and arrested.
 Nicky's dad now sees Frankie in a new light and they reconcile.
 Tutti tells Nicky's parents to allow him to have more excitement in his life.
 The group attends a dance together, and Nicky and Donna kiss.